renee-tala/Credit_Risk_Analysis/README.md

     - The model is trained and evaluated, then another model is trained using the knowlege from the previous model.
 Each model is built upon from the previous one.

    - Balanced Accuracy Score: 0.9316600714093861
-   - Precision:
+   - Precision: The precision is low for low risk and high for high risk loans.
-   - Recall: high risk: ..92/low risk: .94
+   - Recall: high risk: .92/low risk: .94

 ![ensemble](img/easyensemble.png)

 ## Summary:
-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+The Easy Ensemble ADaBoost Classifier had the highest recall scores out of all the models.
+It also had the highest accuracy score, at .931.
+Therefore, the Easy Ensemble AdaBoost Classifier is the best model to choose in determining credit risk.